saliccio/unity-screen-division/README.md

 Stretch Axis - The axis you want to stretch the regular cameras along.

-Irregular Axis - The axis you want to stretch the irregular camera (if exists) along.
+Irregular Axis - The axis you want to place the irregular camera (if exists).

 Targets - The targets you want to follow with cameras.